12 Real Estate Winter Marketing Ideas To Slay The Holiday Season (For EVERY Agent!)

 #4) Host a Holiday Contest

-Even if you haven’t had much success with contests or giveaways in the past, the giving season is the perfect time to try again.
+Even if you haven’t had much success with contests or giveaways in the past, the giving season is the perfect time to try again on your social media platform of choice.

 Have your followers share a photo of their seasonal decorations and give a special prize to the the person whose photo gets the most likes.